 Preventing Heat-Related Illnesses

 In the summer of 2024, the Biden administration’s OSHA proposed a federal worker heat protection standard.
-While a strong federal standard would be the most protective, its strength is still in question, and its implementation is projected to take several years or more.
+While a strong federal standard would be the most protective, its strength is still in question, and its implementation—if it moves forward—is projected to take several years or more.
 Therefore, it is crucial for cities, states, territories, companies, universities and other institutions to adopt their own standards and start protecting workers from heat now before another record-breaking summer.

 BGA, NELP and NRDC have designed a Heat Rule Comparison Tool to equip heat rule drafters, worker heat protection advocates, and other stakeholders with practical language solutions to streamline the development of comprehensive heat regulations.